 Are you getting the idea that you can't set a per minute rate across different types of video?
 Which per minute rate is correct?
 Well, they're all correct for the type of video that they represent.

-Do all 10 minutes cost the same?
-No!
 A large part of the budget comes from the size of the crew, which requires planning, capturing, then editing, which is referred to in industry vernacular as pre-production, production, and post-production.
 The good news is that an experienced production company provides a line item estimate for all the project costs ahead of time, so there's no surprises!
 What's in a crew?

 2. Crew: The smallest crew is going to consist of one person who does everything: Producer, camera operation, audio, lighting and editing.
 This is the proverbial "one man band" who plays his own accordion, harmonica, drum and symbols!
 This may work, but that guy is wearing a lot of hats!
 I recommend at least 3 people: 1) The Producer orchestrates all the components for overall messaging, and acts as a General Contractor for the project.
 On smaller projects, the Producer also takes on the roll of a Director who directs both the talent and camera crew.
-On larger projects, it's often two different people.
+On medium and larger projects, it's often two different people.

 2) A Cameraman/Cinematographer captures wonderful composition, color, and content.
 On a small production, the cameraman is also responsible as the Audio Engineer, listening to the talent and making certain there are no outside noises like airplanes, barking dogs, buses, and sports audience cheers in the background (unless you want that).
-The Cameraman can also act as Lighting Technician, who makes certain that the talent is not only well lit and natural looking, but also helps eliminate hot spots.
+On smaller productions, the Cameraman can also act as Lighting Technician, who makes certain that the talent is not only well lit and natural looking, but also helps eliminate hot spots.
 In a small crew situation, the client needs two additional volunteers: one to ask the questions of the talent, and another to hold the lights or reflectors.

 As you can see, with a three person crew, each person must wear many hats!